PacoVu/ringcentral-supervision-demo/README.md

 Login your RingCentral developer account at https://developers.ringcentral.com and create an app with the following requirements:
 - App type: "Web Server"
 - Authorization: "Only members of my organization/company" (a.k.a password flow)
-- Permissions: Call Control - ReadAccounts - WebhookSubscriptions
+- Permissions: Call Control - ReadAccounts - WebhookSubscriptions - VoIP Calling

 ## Clone the project and Setup